ndilieto/uacme/README.md

 ## Getting started

-Once you have obtained **uacme** (see Installation above) the next step is
+Once you have obtained **uacme** (see Installation above) the next step is creating an ACME account:
 ```
 uacme -v -c /path/to/uacme.d new
 ```
-to create an ACME account.
-This will create the configuration folder and account private key:
+The configuration directory and account private key should have been created:
 ```
 /path/to/uacme.d/private/key.pem
 ```